HypothesisWorks/hypothesis/docs/quickstart.rst

         assert isinstance(t[0], int)
         assert isinstance(t[1], int)

-Note that you can pass arguments to @given either as positional or keywords
+Note that you can pass arguments to @given either as positional or as keywords.

 The arguments to @given are intended to be "things that describe data".
-There are more details in the advanced section (TODO: Link me) but the following should be enough to get you started:
+There are more details in :doc:`the advanced section <details>` but the following should be enough to get you started:

 1. For "primitive" types like int, float, bool, str, unicode, bytes, etc. the type is enough to generate data of that type